 What Will We Catch?

 Bonefish and permit are the most common game fish found inside the atoll.
-The atoll sees very little sportfishing, so the fish populations are thriving, and there is a school of bonefish that lives right off the beach at the end of our island.
+The atoll sees very little sportfishing, so the fish populations are thriving.

 Just How Good is the Fishing at Long Caye?